 Learn how to do all of the functions mentioned in ways 2-4 with our how to use Snapchat tutorial here.

 You can also add your "snaps" to your "story" to show people what you do throughout the course of a 24-hour period.
 Unlike regular "snaps", ones added to your "story" stay there for at least 24 hours, and your friends can view them as many times as they want!
 You can also check out stories from other famous companies and organizations!

 Well, that's a short introduction to what Snapchat is about, and what it can do!
 If you'd like a more detailed look at Snapchat's strengths and weaknesses, check out our Snapchat review.
 We also have some tips on how to protect your safety and privacy on Snapchat.
-If you want to dive right in, though, then our How to Use Snapchat tutorial will tell you everything that you need to know.
+If you want to dive right in, though, then our tutorial on how to use Snapchat will tell you everything that you need to know.
 Happy snapping!